oh2th/esp12f-pulse-reader/README.md

   ```

   to the `<base_topic>/state` MQTT topic (e.g., `homey/water-meter/state`).

   - **Note:** If your water meter outputs 1 pulse per 10 liters, `measure_water` will be `pulses * 10`.

 - To set the meter value remotely, publish a float (e.g., `1.234`) to the `<base_topic>/set` topic (e.g., `homey/water-meter/set`).

-## OTA Updates

-- OTA (Over-The-Air) updates are enabled by default.
-- The device advertises itself as `esp12f-pulse-reader.local` for OTA uploads.
-- You can also use the device's IP address for OTA uploads.

 ## License